valkey-io/valkey-rfc/VSS.md

 ### Key Functionality Gaps Relative to RediSearch

-RediSearch provides extended searching capabilities developed over several years.
+ValkeySearch's current focus is primarily on vector search, leveraging a robust foundation designed for extensibility.
+It is highly optimized for performance, delivering nearly linear scaling with an increasing number of CPU cores.
+Furthermore, ValkeySearch employs advanced techniques such as deduplication and string interning to maintain a low memory footprint.
+However, RediSearch, developed over several years, offers a more comprehensive feature set.
 The following outlines the key gaps:

 **Unsupported Index Types**
-- [Full-Text](https://redis.io/docs/latest/develop/interact/search-and-query/query/full-text/): Allows fast querying of textual data, supporting features such as  exact phrase matching, prefix matching, fuzzy matching and more.
+- Full-Text: Allows fast querying of textual data, supporting features such as  exact phrase matching, prefix matching, fuzzy matching and more.
-- [Geospatial](https://redis.io/docs/latest/develop/interact/search-and-query/query/geo-spatial/): Allows storing, querying, and manipulating location-based data such as radius queries, nearest neighbor searches, and distance calculations, leveraging sorted sets and geohashes.
+- Geospatial: Allows storing, querying, and manipulating location-based data such as radius queries, nearest neighbor searches, and distance calculations, leveraging sorted sets and geohashes.

 **Functionality Gaps**
 - Non-vector queries: Currently, non-vector indexes are utilized only within the context of vector search queries.
 Expanding support to standalone non-vector use cases broadens applicability.
 For instance, a query could search for products priced within a specific range, tagged as "sport," and with a title containing the word "basketball."
 An example syntax for such a query might look like: